aimms/documentation/cloud/rest-api.rst

 To know what URL should be used, check the corresponding API spec.

-4. Within the scope of CRUD on applications, add an "apikey" header with the api key value.
+4. Within the scope of operations on applications, add an "apikey" header with the api key value.
 Note that the header name must correspond to what is defined in the api spec.
 Make sure to tick the checkbox after adding the "apikey" field.
 The rest of the header fields remain unchanged.